Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates

-Making use of the single-qubit structure of the problem allows to write Eq.~\eqref{var1} as:
+Making use of the single-qubit structure of the problem allows to write Eq.~\eqref{var1} as

-We now exploit the $d$-weight Pauli channel assumption.
+We now exploit the $d$-Pauli-weight channel assumption.
 Since $\alpha_i,\beta_i,\gamma_i$ or $\delta_i$ can differ from the identity on a fixed number of qubits (given by $4d$), we can split the above product in the following way:

 where we have assumed without loss of generality that on the first $n-4d$ qubits $\alpha_i,\beta_i,\gamma_i$ or $\delta_i$ are the identity.
 We can see that in order for this product (and therefore the variance) to not scale exponentially in system size it is sufficient to ask for